-- Nerve injury.
-The pudendal nerve is the main nerve that supplies the pelvic floor.
-It can be compressed and damaged by the fetal head, a big baby, prolonged second stage of labor, and/or instrumental (particularly forceps) delivery. - Indirect injury.
-During pregnancy, there are numerous hormonal and physical changes that take place.
-These changes include the pelvic floor relaxing at the same time as the load put on the woman's body increases due to the weight of the baby, the water around the baby, etc. These changes will occur regardless of the final outcome of the pregnancy and cannot be avoided.
+• Indirect injury.
+During pregnancy there are numerous hormonal and physiological changes that take place.
+These changes include the pelvic floor relaxing at the same time as the load put on the woman's body increases due to the weight of the baby, the water around the baby, etc. These changes will occur regardless of the final outcome of pregnancy and cannot be avoided.